apinfodesign/ES6features/README.md

 Extra feature of your choice  2pts  ?
     const used

-Never defaulting to es5 features for the above 1pt  ?
+Never defaulting to es5 features for the above 1pt   In the app, not the test

 For 2 points of extra credit implement an es6 generator.
+Not done this round.